Peter Beckford (MP)

 Sir Peter Beckford (c.
 1740 – c.
 1811) was a British writer and politician who represented Morpeth in the House of Commons of Great Britain from 1768 to 1774.
 He was also a patron of classical composer and pianist Muzio Clementi.
-A prominent member of the fox hunting community in England, he owned a pack of hunting dogs and wrote the work Thoughts upon Hunting (1781) which served as a guide to the practise.
+A prominent member of the fox hunting community in England, he owned a pack of hunting dogs and wrote the work Thoughts upon Hunting (1781) which served as a guide to the practice.